-Nothing quite says menswear essential like the humble t-shirt.
-You could have the world’s best collection of jeans, for example, but they’d be nothing without a suitably stylish t-shirt to pair them with.
-The versatility and relative affordability of t-shirts means they can be worn in countless ways, and in virtually any scenario, although the cocktail dress code may be a bit of a stretch.
+No menswear item is arguably more essential than the men’s t-shirt.
+The versatility and relative affordability of the best t-shirts for men means they can be worn in countless ways, and in virtually any scenario, although the cocktail dress code may be a bit of a stretch.

 With that said, the rules of how to wear t-shirts are rather simple.
 Start with the basic colours like white, black, grey and navy and you’ll have solid foundations for a versatile wardrobe, being able to pair them with just about anything from jackets to knitwear to hoodies to blazers to collared shirts.
 Once you’ve nailed that you can start playing around with prints, patterns, detailing and materials to really establish your own personal look.

-When it comes to buying t-shirts, however, it’s not just as simple as going into a store, picking some up and walking away.
-At least, not if you don’t want to have to keep making repeat trips due to your chosen t-shirts not being of good quality, or the correct fit.
+When it comes to buying men’s t-shirts, however, it’s not just as simple as going into a store, picking some up and walking away.
+At least, not if you don’t want to have to keep making repeat trips due to your chosen best t-shirts not being of good quality, or the correct fit.

-With most brands from budget right through to designer labels sourcing their t-shirts – or at least, the cotton to make their t-shirts – from China and other major regions of clothing manufacture, determining the quality of your t-shirts isn’t always the easiest of tasks.
+With most brands from budget right through to designer labels sourcing their men’s t-shirts – or at least, the cotton to make their t-shirts – from China and other major regions of clothing manufacture, determining the quality of your t-shirts isn’t always the easiest of tasks.

 Fortunately, you have DMARGE on your side, and here are our top tips regarding what to look out for next time you go t-shirt shopping.

-- A t-shirt’s softness will be indicated by the number of natural fibres used.
+- A men’s t-shirt’s softness will be indicated by the number of natural fibres used.
 This information can usually be found on the label.
 Obviously, you can just feel the t-shirt, but let it be known that a super soft t-shirt in-store may diminish after a few washes.